Learn step by step how to make hamburgers on a Pit Boss pellet grill!

 Keep the lid closed and the flame broiler closed while the Pit Boss comes up to temperature.

-Change the temperature setting to High but don’t put your hamburgers on the Pit Boss just yet.
+Change the temperature setting to HIGH but don't put your hamburgers on the Pit Boss just yet.

 Remember, if you come from the world of gas grilling, it will feel like everything with a pellet grill happens in slow motion.